pypy/pypy.org/posts/2024/07/finding-inefficiencies-with-z3.md

   need to make sure that no object's hash is -1 (CPython uses -1 as an error value on the C level).

-Here's pseudo-code for how to implement this, it would go in the middle of the loop above:
+Here's pseudo-code for how to implement checking boolean operations for
+inefficiencies:

 ```python
 def find_inefficiencies(trace):